ishankaul1/nanoGPT/README.md

 - [x] Single entrypoint scripts to prep data & train locally on Mac
 - [x] Helper scripts for deploying onto GPU provider (Runpod)
 - [x] Flexible single-entrypoint Dockerfile deployable to RunPod
-- [ ] Docker image successfully runs Shakespeare Char train on GPU
+- [x] Docker image successfully runs Shakespeare Char train on GPU  (YAYYY)
-  <- YOU ARE HERE.
-Time for first test run on RunPod with the same script that worked locally ;)
+- [ ] Able to pull out the checkpoint/log files; sync them to some form of cloud storage

 - [ ] Dial in on eval setup
   - [ ] Multi-Checkpoint (not just a single checkpoint)
   - [ ] Better debug mode logs/printi